Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 • Zero-trust architectures will be essential.
 Every NHI, regardless of its location, must be continuously authenticated and authorized.

-The ethical considerations surrounding NHI aggregation, particularly with AI-driven automation, must be addressed.
+The ethical considerations surrounding NHI aggregation, particularly with ai-driven automation, must be addressed.
 Clear policies are needed to prevent unintended consequences and to ensure responsible use of these powerful tools.
+For example, ensuring that ai-driven monitoring does not lead to discriminatory practices or unintended bias against certain types of NHIs or their associated operations is crucial.

 Lalit Choda